julclunis/SAM/README.md

 This project is Java based version JavaSE 1.7 .
 Built Using Eclipse Java EE IDE for Web Developers.
 Version: Kepler Service Release 1

-WindowBuilder was used to create and maintian the GUI.
+WindowBuilder was used to create and maintain the GUI.

 =What to do